I am pleased to welcome you at the 11th Paris Hepatology Conference (PHC).

-As usual, the meeting will provide state of the art information on the management of patients with liver disease by highly renowned international experts who will present the most recent results in the field and their clinical applications.
+As usual, the meeting will provide the state of the art information on the management of patients with liver disease by highly renowned international experts who will present the most recent results in the field and their clinical applications.

-Eradication of HCV is now a dream shared by experts all over the world.
+Indeed, these advances raise the issue of how to facilitate access to treatment in more patients to reach the ultimate objective of eradicating hepatitis C. Eradication of HCV is now a dream shared by experts all over the world.
 To reach this goal a joint strategy is necessary involving different regions and countries.
 This will be debated during this PHC.

-Hopefully, within the next five years, safe combinations of potent antivirals, an effective immune-modulator and a drug interfering with protein synthesis or assembly will become available, with the ultimate goal of silencing or eradicating cccDNA.
+Hopefully, within the next five years, safe combinations of potent antivirals, effective immune-modulators and drugs interfering with protein synthesis or assembly will become available, with the ultimate goal of silencing or eradicating cccDNA.